Marginal Revenue Definition

 Marginal Revenue Formula

-The formula for Marginal Revenue is the change in Total Revenue divided by the change in Quantity.
+How to calculate marginal revenue: the formula for Marginal Revenue is the change in Total Revenue divided by the change in Quantity.

 Marginal Revenue For Monopolies